Pinarayi Vijayan

 Bio/Wiki

-PoliticianChief Minister of Kerala since 2016, leading the Communist Party of India (Marxist).
+PoliticianChief Minister of Kerala from 2016 to 2026, and a senior leader of the Communist Party of India (Marxist).
 Known for implementing major welfare and infrastructure initiatives including the Kerala Fibre Optic Network (K-FON), Ardram Mission, Haritha Keralam Mission, and Project LIFE.

 Physical Stats & More